chrispangg/sf-automation-switch/README.md

 ### How to Run:

-`disable_automation` and `enable_automation` trigger the logic in the script.
+The `disable_automation` and `enable_automation` booleans trigger the logic in the script.
 If `disable_automation` is true, it will attempt to disable Triggers, Validation Rules and Flows in your org.
-Similarly toggling `enable_automation`  to `True` will enable Triggers, Validation Rules and Flows in your org.
-Nothing happen if it’s `False`.
+Similarly, toggling `enable_automation`  to `True` will enable Triggers, Validation Rules and Flows in your org.
+Nothing happen if both are set to `False`.